Department of Homeland Security

 2/10

-In an overview of DHS programs, Kyle Schutt stuns federal staff in the office of civil right by declaring one of their programs (CRCL) looks like money laundering
+In a meeting providing him with an overview of DHS programs, Kyle Schutt stuns federal staff in the Office of Civil Rights by declaring one of their programs (CRCL) looks like money laundering.

 2/11

-The CFO of FEMA, Mary Comans, was abruptly fired and her departure was announced in a FEMA press release
+The Chief Financial Officer of FEMA, Mary Comans, is abruptly fired and her departure is announced in a FEMA press release.

 2/19